jaspector

 New construction, additions, alterations, structural repairs, demolition, change of use, and installation of mechanical systems (HVAC, plumbing, electrical).
 Sheds over 200 sq ft typically require a permit; confirm threshold with CEO.

+Not all construction work requires a permit in Rockland, ME.
 The following work is generally exempt: Ordinary maintenance and repair not involving structural change; Painting, flooring replacement, and other cosmetic interior work; Replacement of fixtures in kind (e.g., same-size window replacement not expanding opening); Agricultural structures not for human occupancy on parcels used for farming.
 Note: Refer to MUBEC IBC Section 105.2 / IRC Section 105.2 for the full statutory exemption list; confirm local additions with CEO.
 Even exempt work may require a Shoreland Zoning permit if within the shoreland zone.
+When in doubt, confirm with the local building department before starting work.